nonitg/nonit/my-dump.md

 Impact Division: This branch invites individuals to work on real, tangible projects that can positively impact our community and the world.
 Examples of potential projects include developing robots to fill sidewalk cracks and conducting research studies on various diseases.

-Curriculum Development: Countless nights were spent determining what content to include in our lessons.
-Ultimately, we decided to prioritize the development of key skills and passions in our students.
-Our curriculum emphasizes research skills, collaboration, and problem-solving, which we believe are crucial for their growth and success.

 Website Development: Our website, arguably the most important face of our organization, went through numerous drafts and prototypes.
 After extensive effort, we are proud to present our current website: Impactivate Engineering (https://www.impactivate.ca/).

 Community Outreach: Although we were running behind our planned schedule, this Monday we visited 12 different elementary schools in Langley and Clayton, seeking the opportunity to present our summer STEM courses.
 Due to the end-of-year timing, we were advised to follow up via email, which we have done, and we are currently awaiting responses.

 Overall a great and will continue to be a learning experience of stepping into the real world out of my comfort zone.
 Leadership skills, teamwork, management, communication, dealing with so so so much rejection.

 Research Paper on base systems for math class: https://www.overleaf.com/project#